Strategies around SDG 6 Target Interdependence

 Once you experiment with this graphic and focus on each target, you will unlock the potential details of SDG 6 Targets dependencies’ and their importance in formulating and streamlining strategies.

-How does this analysis become relevant to government and businesses strategies?
+How does this analysis become relevant to government and business strategies?

 A company Water Field Technologies Pvt.
 Ltd works in rainwater harvesting and groundwater recharging.
 Through this company is directly impacting target 6.a.
 But by doing so, the company is impacting almost every target within SDG 6.
 If you consider impacting SDG 6 in your agenda, isn’t it relevant to choose partners which are already influencing the entire SDG 6?
 While designing programs, won’t it be more beneficial to choose one relevant target which influences a few other targets within SDG 6?